-Note – Fees are inclusive of d13C measurements, quality assurance reports, calendar calibration when applicable, and 24/7 web access to past results and pending analyses.
+Fees are inclusive of quality assurance reports, calendar calibration when applicable, and 24/7 web access to past results and pending analyses.
 For some tiny samples, it may not be possible to measure and report a separate d13C result.
 However, the total corrected fractionation will be accounted for in the final result.

-Pretreatment – Carbonate samples that are less than 10 mg, such as forams, may be too small for chemical etching.
-They will be microscopically examined and a picture taken but not chemically etched with acid.
-In some cases the sample may be sonicated to remove loose debris, but in the absence of an acid etch, the result will represent the bulk carbonate content of the submitted sample.
-No pretreatment is necessary for tiny samples.
+Pretreatment – Foraminifera samples that are less than 10 mg may be too small for chemical etching depending on the size of the individual pieces.
+Generally, samples under 8 mg in weight on arrival will be microscopically examined and a picture taken but not chemically etched with acid or sonicated.
+A communication will be sent for samples like this.
 If you have any concerns regarding the pretreatment of your sample, please contact us to discuss this further.

-Reservoir Correction – Please provide the appropriate Delta+R / Delta–R (localized reservoir correction) for the area of collection so that we can supply the most appropriate calendar calibration for the result.
-A Delta±R correction is applied to the sample that has already been corrected with the global marine reservoir correction.
-The value that is provided by the client is subtracted or added to this already corrected age (depending if it is a Delta+R or Delta–R value).
-Note: A negative Delta-R will make the date older (typically presuming freshwater dilution from the global marine average).
+Reservoir Correction – Please provide the appropriate DeltaR / DeltaRErr (localized reservoir correction) for the area of collection so that we can supply the most appropriate calendar calibration for the result.
+A DeltaR / DeltaRErr correction is applied to the sample that has already been corrected with the global marine reservoir correction.
+The value that is provided by the client is subtracted or added to this already corrected age.
+Note: A negative DeltaR will make the date older (typically presuming freshwater dilution from the global marine average).

 While we recommend sending at least 10 mg for ostracods, we realize that this is not always possible to obtain.
 At a minimum, we can accept 5 mg although there are limitations to pretreatment and d13C measurement.